srp33/Geney/README.md

 # Geney

+We have created Geney, a Web-based tool for querying large genomic datasets.
+You can find our current working prototype [here](http://45.56.87.243).
+Please let us know what you think!

 ## Developing Geney

 1. You need to have both python3 and node.
 If you're on a Mac, you can install homebrew and then type into your terminal `brew install python3 node`.
 If you're on Linux, consult your distibutions's package manager on how to install these.